 | Poster (A3) | 297 × 420mm | 303 × 426mm |

 Design in RGB in Figma (it's the only option), but keep CMYK limitations in mind.
-Avoid extremely vibrant neon colors that don't reproduce well in CMYK.
+Avoid extremely vibrant neon colors that don't reproduce well in CMYK, then use CMYK export with ICC profiles when you generate the final PDF.

 ⚠️ Colors that shift most in CMYK: Bright blues, vivid greens, neon oranges, and electric purples.
 Keep brand-critical colors within the CMYK gamut.
 Printery shows you a preview of CMYK conversion before export.